Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Certificate Yes, paid

 Learn Accessibility by web.dev is a free course created for beginner and advanced web developers.
-You can go through the series from start to finish to get a general understanding of accessibility practices and testing, or you can use it as a reference for specific subjects.
+You can either go through the series of articles to get a gist of accessibility practices and testing, or use it as a reference.

 The course also provides other resources to learn Web Accessibility such as the Deque University or articles on accessibility to expand your knowledge.

-For those unfamiliar with the jargon, a glossary is also provided in the end.
+For those unfamiliar with the jargon, a glossary is also provided at the end.

 Level Beginner